pimalaya/core/email/README.md

 # 📫 email-lib

-Rust library to manage your emails.
+Rust library to manage emails.

 See the full API documentation on [docs.rs](https://docs.rs/email-lib/latest/email/).